Naida1710/baby_bites/README.md

 ### Future planning

-- I included - **a "Forgot your password?" option** - on the Login page which takes the user directly to the reset password page.
+- I would like to included - **"Forgot your password?" option** - on the Login page which takes the user directly to the reset password page.
 When the users enters their email, a confirmation message appears on the page instructing them to check their email.
 The email should contain all the necessary information required to reset their password.
-At the moment, the user does not receive any email, even though the process appears to complete successfully.

 - **Favorite/Bookmark Recipes** - Enable users to save their favorite recipes for later use, creating a personal collection they can easily access.